natgo/wt-wiki-scraper/wikitext-transpiled/ground/CT-CV%20105HP.md

 * Bad stationary mobility, can't turn while standing still, has to move forward or backwards to turn
 * High profile and nonexistent armour, can only stop 30 mm autocannon rounds
 * Unstable at high speed, over ~55 km/h the main gun looses stability and starts to sway up and down, this also applies to driving, as the vehicle can be sent flying on even smaller bumps, this will drain all your speed and leave you in compromising positions
-* The Falaric 105 ATGM has poor penetrative capabilities compared to the CT CV's BR
+* The Falarick 105 ATGM has poor penetrative capabilities compared to the CT CV's BR
 * Autoloader only holds 10 rounds, the rest are stored in the hull under the turret basket, these are placed dangerously and should be avoided
 * Only has 3 crew, reducing the vehicle's survivability